ekomoku/ekom-pbl/Project 7.md

 7. Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs.
 Repeat step №4 to make sure the mount point will persist after reboot.

+The Log folder for Apache on the webserver is located on /var/www/httpd

 ~~~
 sudo mount -t nfs -o rw,nosuid <NFS-Server-Private-IP-Address>:/mnt/logs /var/log/httpd
 ~~~